New Report Sheds Light on Harassment of U.S. Election Officials

 Funding, education and legal safeguards are needed to protect democracy's frontline workers

-SACREMENTO, Calif., June 8, 2021 /PRNewswire/ -- A new California Voter Foundation report sheds light on the threats and attacks U.S. election officials have endured in the wake of the 2020 election.
+SACRAMENTO, Calif., June 8, 2021 /PRNewswire/ -- A new California Voter Foundation report sheds light on the threats and attacks U.S. election officials have endured in the wake of the 2020 election.

 "Documenting and Addressing Harassment of Election Officials" features findings gathered through interviews with eleven election officials from six states along with eight of the nation's leading election experts.